See more in:

 Searching for details:

-The EKTS communications system for Soyuz MS spacecraft
+The EKTS communications system

 For many years, the Soyuz spacecraft employed the Kvant-V radio-command system, BRTS, (for Bortovaya Radio-tekhnicheskaya Sistema) developed at AO RKS in Moscow.
 However the system had a major drawback -- no ability to communicate via satellites.
 As a result, Soyuz was able to contact mission control and receive commands only within direct view of ground stations on the Russian territory, for a maximum of around 20 minutes per orbit, and that is when the orbit actually goes over the Russian territory, when many orbits do not.
-In contrast, the new EKTS system enables either direct communications with ground stations or links with mission control via dedicated relay satellites.
+In contrast, the new EKTS system enables either direct communications with ground stations or links with mission control via dedicated relay satellites

 The operation of the ground segment within the EKTS network.